-CMIM 4 Quantitatively Controlled Formal oversight is in place and assurance is obtained that third parties also implement least privileged access for its users and administrators on their platforms.
-Temporary access is actively encouraged and supported across the organisation as well as temporary accounts for administrative access is the preferred option.
-A formal process to grant, review and remove access is in place and regularly monitored for compliance.
-Instances of non-compliance are resolved within agreed timeframes. ъ Temporary access is actively encouraged and supported across the organisation.
-CMM 3 Standardised Logging and monitoring are undertaken for privileged user roles, regularly reviewed independently and stored centrally.
-C Stan A central register of all accounts is maintained.
+Formal oversight is in place and assurance is obtained that third parties also implement least privileged access for its users and administrators on their platforms.

+Temporary accounts for administrative access is the preferred option.

+A formal process to grant, review, and remove access is in place and regularly monitored for compliance.
+Instances of non-compliance are resolved within agreed timeframes.

+Temporary access is actively encouraged and supported across the organisation.

+Logging and monitoring for privileged user roles is independently reviewed and stored centrally.

+A central register of all accounts is maintained.

 Local admin rights on workstations are by exception only.

-Just in Time (JIT) access is actively encouraged and required where user separation cannot be achieved.
+Just-in-time (JIT) access is actively encouraged and required where user separation cannot be achieved.

 Systems and applications where least privileges are to be applied are identified.

-CMM 2 Planned & Tracked A formal process to grant, review and remove user access is in place and largely complied with.
-Logging and monitoring are undertaken for privileged user roles is in place and regularly reviewed.
+A formal process to grant, review, and remove user access is in place and largely complied with.

+Logging and monitoring for privileged user roles is in place and regularly reviewed.

 Separate accounts are used for standard user and privileged user activity where possible.

 Local admin rights on workstations are limited where possible.

 CMM 1 Informal Default user role settings are applied.
 User account management is initiated manually via changes.
-User roles are categorised according by function, if at all.
+User roles are categorised by function, if at all.
 Ad-hoc and irregular reviews of user permissions may be undertaken.
-Ad-hoc and irregular logging and monitoring of privileged users are implemented.
+Ad-hoc and irregular logging and monitoring of privileged users is implemented.